How Scientifically Accurate Is The Movie ‘Interstellar’?

 Brand are trying to figure out a blackboard’s worth of numbers to ‘solve gravity’, as that would mean the success of Plan A, which is an evacuation response that can help the world’s population move off the planet using gravitational propulsion rockets.
 She eventually figures it out after getting information about the ‘infinite gravity’ inside the black hole.

 One of the equations on that blackboard is a version of the famous Einstein field equation, which is a differential equation for gravity that explains everything from the Big Bang to black holes, and pretty much any gravitational anomaly in between.
-The conformation and discovery of ‘gravity waves’ in a LIGO lab in February 2016 confirmed one of Einstein’s key hypotheses about gravity.
-The LIGO discovery captured the gravitational waves of two colliding black holes 1.2 billion light years away.
+The discovery of gravitational waves by LIGO — detected on 14 September 2015 (signal GW150914) and announced in February 2016 — confirmed one of Einstein’s key predictions about gravity.
+The signal came from two colliding black holes roughly 1.3 billion light years away.
+Kip Thorne, who served as Interstellar’s science adviser, shared the 2017 Nobel Prize in Physics for his decisive contributions to that detection.

 What Murph is trying to solve in the movie is essentially an elaborately conceptualized Einstein field equation that helps ‘create gravity of your own’, which could allow you to lift entire cities into space.
 It’s almost poetic how it is Einstein’s work that ultimately saves humanity in the movie, along with a little help from Murph and some trans-dimensional interaction, of course.